- Download our Moving to Qatar Guide (PDF)

-As the country with the world’s highest per capita income in 2015 (according to the IMF), the emirate's inhabitants need adequate infrastructure to protect their earnings.
-As such, expats generally find that banking in Qatar, with its well-maintained network of local and international banks, is easy.
+As a country with one of the world’s highest per capita income, Qatar's inhabitants need adequate infrastructure to protect their earnings.
+As such, expats generally find that banking in Qatar, with its well-maintained network of local and international banks, is quite easy.

 Money in Qatar